 Litvinov and Mamin also give the following passage from the same first draft of 'What is Art?'
 'The person who invented these cockerels must have been enchanted by his own discovery, and the joy is transferred to others.
 And that is why the making of a paper cockerel, strange as it may seem, is real art.
 I cannot refrain from observing that this was the only new work in the sphere of paper cockerels that I have encountered during the last sixty years.
 At the same time, the poems, novels and musical opuses that I have read during the same period run to hundreds, if not thousands.
 This is because cockerels do not matter, you might say, whereas poems and symphonies do.
 But I think the reason lies in the fact that it is much easier to write a poem, paint a picture, or compose a symphony than to invent a new cockerel.'
 Unfortunately these sentiments did not make it into the final version of his essay, which is undoubtedly the poorer for their omission.

 In the Preface to Margaret Campbell's Paper Toy Making, first published in 1936, which includes diagrams for the design as The Flying Bird, her son, Roy, wrote: 'This hobby is full of homely wisdom.
 But it also has among its fanciers several very outstanding intellects: for example, Leonardo, Shelley and Unamuno.
 I can quite imagine that the traditional flying bird might have been one of the lighter butterfly-fancies of Leonardo's brain when he was suddenly struck with the beauty or intelligence of a child and turned aside to amuse him.'
-It hardly needs to be said that there is no evidence to back this whimsical notion up.
+It hardly needs to be said that there is no historical evidence to back up this rather whimsical notion.